 New COVID-19 cases plummet in Oklahoma

-Oklahoma reported far fewer coronavirus cases in the week ending Sunday, adding 2,008 new cases.
-That's down 42.4% from the previous week's toll of 3,486 new cases of the virus that causes COVID-19.
+Oklahoma reported far fewer coronavirus cases in the week ending Sunday, adding 1,199 new cases.
+That's down 10.7% from the previous week's tally of 1,343 new cases of the virus that causes COVID-19.

-Oklahoma ranked 45th among the states where coronavirus was spreading the fastest on a per-person basis, a USA TODAY Network analysis of Johns Hopkins University data shows.
-In the latest week the United States added 379,753 reported cases of coronavirus, an increase of 1.1% from the week before.
-Across the country, 30 states had more cases in the latest week than they did in the week before.
+Oklahoma ranked 49th among the states where coronavirus was spreading the fastest on a per-person basis, a USA TODAY Network analysis of Johns Hopkins University data shows.
+In the latest week coronavirus cases in the United States decreased 18.9% from the week before, with 232,421 cases reported.
+With 1.19% of the country's population, Oklahoma had 0.52% of the country's cases in the last week.
+Across the country, four states had more cases in the latest week than they did in the week before.

-Across Oklahoma, cases fell in 75 counties, with the best declines in Oklahoma, Tulsa and Cleveland counties.
+Across Oklahoma, cases fell in 40 counties, with the best declines in Comanche, Tulsa and Bryan counties.

-Oklahoma ranked 13th among states in share of people receiving at least one shot, with 27% of its residents at least partially vaccinated.
-The national rate is 24.5%, a USA TODAY analysis of CDC data shows.
+Oklahoma ranked 38th among states in share of people receiving at least one shot, with 40.1% of its residents at least partially vaccinated.
+The national rate is 47.4%, a USA TODAY analysis of CDC data shows.
+The Pfizer and Moderna vaccines, which are the most used in the United States, require two doses administered a few weeks apart.

-In the week ending Sunday, Oklahoma reported administering another 187,442 vaccine doses, compared to 186,770 the week before that.
-In all, Oklahoma reported it has administered 1,652,639 doses.
+In the week ending Sunday, Oklahoma reported administering another 63,877 vaccine doses, including 26,040 first doses.
+In the previous week, the state administered 70,811 vaccine doses, including 26,134 first doses.
+In all, Oklahoma reported it has administered 2,850,488 total doses.

-Within Oklahoma, the worst weekly outbreaks on a per-person basis were in Marshall, Jefferson and Love counties.
-Adding the most new cases overall were Oklahoma County, with 73 cases; Tulsa County, with 48 cases; and Comanche County, with 32.
+Within Oklahoma, the worst weekly outbreaks on a per-person basis were in Okmulgee, Craig and Stephens counties.
+Adding the most new cases overall were Oklahoma County, with 366 cases; Tulsa County, with 302 cases; and Cleveland County, with 127.
+Weekly case counts rose in 22 counties from the previous week.
+The worst increases from the prior week's pace were in Okmulgee, Stephens and Wagoner counties.